The Contributors: Operation Rainbow in Nicaragua

 in the thick of it

 In May 2014, Mike (the aforementioned other half) and I were invited to join Operation Rainbow volunteers on a mission to León, Nicaragua to document their work in photos and video.
-I had been volunteering my photography and marketing services with them for a couple of years at that point, and I’d heard plenty of stories from Mike (who had been on several prior missions, including Haiti right after the 2010 earthquake), about how gritty, emotional, and life-altering they can be.
+I had been volunteering my photography and marketing services with them for a couple of years at that point, and I’d heard plenty of stories from Mike (who had been on several prior missions, including Haiti right after the 2010 earthquake), about how gritty, emotional, and life-altering these missions can be.

 I felt like I knew what to expect.
 That said, when it hit me — that moment when I felt more awake and alive than I had in quite some time — I remember thinking, ‘Ahh, I get it now.’